Are You Struggling With The Death Of Someone You Love?

 5. Find ways to help other people.
 One of the best ways to get your mind off your grief is by giving away your time to other people.
 You can find ways to help people with anything they need.
 Sometimes just giving someone a listening ear is very valuable.

-The pain you are feeling right now is capable of doing two things: You can let it turn you into a depressed, self-centered person, or you can become a compassionate person, capable of being sympathetic to others going through their own difficult times.
+The pain you are feeling right now is real and valid.
+However, as time goes on you can allow your pain to do one of two things: You can let it turn you into a depressed, self-centered person, or you can let it make you into a compassionate person, capable of being sympathetic to others going through their own difficult times.
 I hope you would choose the compassionate route.
+I imagine your loved one would hope for the same.

 Healing takes time and it cannot be rushed.
 Yet we can comfort ourselves by knowing, in time, it will get better.
 And if you let it, it will make you into a deeper, more loving person.